felixbur/nkululeko/README.md

 There is a central "experiment" class that can be used by own experiments, two examples are given with
 * [exp_emodb.py](exp_emodb.py) ([configuration](exp_emodb.ini)), using SVM classifier
 * [exp_emodb_mlp.py](exp_emodb_mlp.py) ([configuration](exp_emodb_mlp.ini)), using MLP classifier

-An idea of the framework should give this UML sketch (not really valid any more, but to give you an idea).
+The framework is targeted at the speech domain and supports experiments where different classifiers are combined with different feature extractors.

+Here's a rough UML-like sketch of the framework.
 ![sketch](images/ml-experiment.jpg)

-Currently the following classifiers are implemented (integrated from sklearn):
+Currently the following linear classifiers are implemented (integrated from sklearn):
-* SVM
-* SVR
-* XGB
-* XGR
+* SVM, SVR, XGB, XGR
+  and the following ANNS
-* MLP
+* MLP, CNN (tbd)

 Here's [a movie that shows the progress of classification done with nkululeko](https://youtu.be/6Y0M382GjvM)